subsquid/docs/docs/evm-indexing/factory-contracts.md

 ---
 sidebar_position: 50
 description: >-
-  Indexig a dynamic set of contracts
+  Indexing a dynamic set of contracts
 ---

 # Factory contracts

 It some cases the set of contracts to be indexed by the squid is not known in advance.
 For example, a DEX contract typically creates a new contract for each trading pair added, and each such trading contract is of interest.

-While the set of handler subscriptions is static and defined at the processor creation, one can leverage the wildcard subscriptions and filter the contract of interest in runtime.
+While the set of handler subscriptions is static and defined at the processor creation, one can leverage wildcard subscriptions and filter for contracts of interest at runtime.

 Let's consider how it works in a DEX example, with a contract emitting `PoolCreated` log when a new pool contract is created by the main contract.
-The full code is available in the [examples repo](https://github.com/subsquid/squid-evm-examples).
+Full code is available in the [examples repo](https://github.com/subsquid/squid-evm-examples).

 ```typescript
 let processor = new EvmBatchProcessor()